scaleway/scaleway-cli/docs/commands/s2s-vpn.md

 ## VPN gateways come in various shapes, sizes and prices, which are  described by VPN gateway types.
 They represent the different commercial  offer types for VPN gateways available at Scaleway.

+VPN gateways come in various shapes, sizes and prices, which are  described by VPN gateway types.
+They represent the different commercial  offer types for VPN gateways available at Scaleway.

 ### List VPN gateway types